apache/spark-website/index.md

       <li><a href="{{site.url}}downloads.html">Download</a> the latest release &mdash; you can run Spark locally on your laptop.</li>
       <li>Read the <a href="{{site.url}}docs/latest/quick-start.html">quick start guide</a>.</li>
       <li>
-        Spark Summit 2013 contained free <a href="http://spark-summit.org/summit-2013/#day2">training videos</a> and <a href="http://spark-summit.org/2013/exercises/">exercises</a>
+        Spark Summit 2014 contained free <a href="http://spark-summit.org/2014/training">training videos and exercises</a>.
-        that you can run on Amazon EC2.
       </li>
       <li>Learn how to <a href="{{site.url}}docs/latest/#launching-on-a-cluster">deploy</a> Spark on a cluster.</li>
     </ul>